rchampeimont/transition-stories/CFI’s Downfall into Transphobia.md

 For each article, I only provided the content—omitting the title, author, and date—to reduce the risk of bias from ChatGPT recognizing the author’s known stance.

-In most cases, I agreed with ChatGPT’s classification, but there were a few instances where I disagreed (see my Excel file if you’re curious [[11](https://github.com/rchampeimont/transition-stories/blob/main/CFI_analysis/CFI%20trans%20articles%20analysis.xlsx)]).
+In most cases, I agreed with ChatGPT’s classification, but there were a few instances where I disagreed (see my Excel file if you’re curious [[11](CFI_analysis/CFI%20trans%20articles%20analysis.xlsx)]).
 Still, I decided to use ChatGPT’s output for the analysis to avoid bias from my own perspective—even though I strongly believe it got some classifications wrong.
 However, its misjudgments were never between anti-trans and supportive; they were always between neutral and either anti-trans or supportive.

-Ultimately, whether you agree with my assessment or ChatGPT’s, the overall picture remains the same—the results are nearly identical.
+Ultimately, whether you agree with my assessment or ChatGPT’s, **the overall picture remains the same—the results are nearly identical**.

-### The Evolution
+So here is the evolution:

 ![Chart showing shift in CFI's stance](CFI_analysis/histogram_evolution_over_time.png)

-As we can clearly see, there was a supportive era before 2020, during which no anti-trans articles were published.
+As we can clearly see, there was a **supportive era before 2020**, during which no anti-trans articles were published.
 Then, a shift occurred, and CFI began publishing a significant number of anti-trans articles.

-### Supportive Era (Before 2020)
+Another way to examine this change is by looking at the **“supportive era” before 2020**:

 ![Chart showing increase in anti-trans articles](CFI_analysis/pie_chart_before_2020.png)

 During this period, you would find articles like *Is There Room in Atheism for Trans People?* (2018), which expressed concern about the growing anti-trans fringe within the atheist movement [[12](https://centerforinquiry.org/blog/is_there_room_in_atheism_for_trans_people/)].
 CFI also made official statements in support of trans rights [[13](https://centerforinquiry.org/press_releases/trumps_transgender_military_ban), [14](https://centerforinquiry.org/press_releases/cfi-condemns-governments-attempt-to-define-transgender-people-out-of-their-rights/)].

-### Anti-Trans Era
+Then came the **anti-trans era**:

 ![Chart showing increase in anti-trans articles](CFI_analysis/pie_chart_2020-2025.png)

 As you can see, articles promoting anti-trans views now make up a majority.
 If you use my categorization instead of ChatGPT’s, anti-trans articles would represent only 50%—but that’s still an alarming sign.
 It means there are just as many anti-trans articles as all supportive and neutral articles combined.
-Another way to put it: anti-trans articles are twice as numerous as pro-trans ones.
+Another way to put it: **anti-trans articles are twice as numerous as pro-trans ones**.

 ## My Opinion